 While the DSA aims to establish harmonised mechanisms in the field of online platform regulation, several sector-specific regulations are already in place.
 In the area of copyright-protected content, Article 17 of the Directive on Copyright in the Digital Single Market (Copyright Directive) establishes a new liability regime for certain information service providers.
 Both the DSA and Article 17 of the Copyright Directive set forth a number of obligations on how the information service providers should deal with illegal content, which raises a question about how the two documents interact.
-Article 17 of the Copyright Directive prohibits content-sharing platforms from displaying unlicensed copyright content on behalf of their users.
-Article 17 Obligations To avoid being liable for its users' content, a content-sharing service must be able to demonstrate that it has made BEST EFFORTS Not to display any copyrighted content which has been registered with the platform by rights-holders To take down any copyrighted content on receipt of valid notice from the rights-holder To prevent the re-upload of taken-down content To obtain a license Article 17 applies to online content-sharing service providers 02 03 04 Article 2(6) What is an online content-sharing service provider?
+Article 17 of the Copyright Directive prohibits contentsharing platforms from displaying unlicensed copyright content on behalf of their users.

+Article 17 applies to online content-sharing service providers Article 2(6) What is an online content-sharing service provider?
 What is not an online content-sharing service provider?
-Recital 63 an information society service whose main or one of the main purposes is to store and give the public access to a large amount of copyright-protected works uploaded by its users which it organises and promotes for profit-making purposes Non-profit online encyclopaedias Non-profit educational and scientific repositories Open-source software developing and sharing platforms Electronic communication service providers Online marketplaces (whose main activity is online retail) Business-to-business cloud services, and cloud services that allow users to upload content for their own use Interplay between DSA and Copyright Directive
+Recita an information society service whose main or one of the main purposes is to store and give the public access to a large amount of copyrightprotected works uploaded by its users which it organises and promotes for profit-making purposes Non-profit online encyclopaedias Non-profit educational and scientific repositories Open-source software developing and sharing platforms Electronic communication service providers Online marketplaces (whose main activity is online retail)

-Lex generalis vs lex specialis The DSA addresses the potential overlap between the two legal regimes in Article 2(4)(b), which indicates that the Regulation is "without prejudice to the rules laid down by <...> Union law on copyright and related rights".
-Recital 11 adds that the "regulation is without prejudice to the rules of Union law on copyright and related rights, which establish specific rules and procedures that should remain unaffected".
+Business-to-business cloud services, and cloud services that allow users to upload content for their own use Interplay between DSA and Copyright Directive Lex generalis vs lex specialis The DSA addresses the potential overlap between the two legal regimes in Article 2(4)(b), which indicates that the Regulation is applicable "without prejudice to the rules laid down by <...> Union law on copyright and related rights".
+Recital 11 adds that the "regulation is without prejudice to the rules of Union law on copyright and related rights, <...> which establish specific rules and procedures that should remain unaffected".
 This means that the DSA clearly intends to establish a more general mechanism, which will be supplemented by sector-specific regulation.

 This makes the DSA lex generalis and Article 17 of the Copyright Directive - lex specialis, 'lex specialis derogat legi generali', which means that the DSA rules are applicable in matters not regulated by Article 17 of the Copyright Directive.

-Lex generalis The DSA establishes general rules and mechanisms applicable to service providers Lex specialis Copyright Directive is a sector-specific regulation applicable in areas not covered by the DSA Interplay between service providers defined by the DSA and Copyright Directive Online platforms VLOPs Online contentsharing service providers The DSA concept of 'online platforms' is any type of hosting service covering storage and dissemination of the information.
-This concept covers all social networks, online market places, content sharing websites and others.
-The DSA concept of VLOP is a type of online platform with a high monthly active recipients' number greater than or equal to 45 million (representing 10% of the European population).
-While the Copyright Directive defines online content-sharing service providers as any service that stores or provides access to information, Recital 63 defines a list of services not covered by the Copyright Directive.
+The DSA establishes general rules and mechanisms applicable to service providers Copyright Directive is a sector-specific regulation applicable in areas not covered by the DSA EUROJUST Interplay between service providers defined by the DSA and Copyright Directive

 Through the four categories of service providers, the DSA sets a broader scope of application.
 The Copyright Directive, on the other hand, only applies to online content-sharing service providers, which partially fall under the DSA's concepts of online platforms and VLOPs.
-Source - European Journal of Risk Regulation What are the new liability regime rules?
+What are the new liability regime rules?